 The Eurosystem is the system of central banks of the euro area responsible for conducting the single monetary policy.
 It comprises the European Central Bank (ECB) and the national central banks (NCBs) of the EU member states that have adopted the euro.

-From 1 January 2015 the euro area comprises nineteen countries: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia, and Spain.
+From 1 January 2023 the euro area comprises twenty countries: Austria, Belgium, Croatia, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia, and Spain.

 The United Kingdom was a member of the European Union from 1973 to 2020.